okaushansky/ec2dashboard/README.md

 ?
 Choose a type: Manual Deployment
 ```

+To create application users, follow these steps:
+* Open the AWS Amplify Studio for the deployed application backend.
+* Navigate to the <b>User Management</b> menu.
+* Here, you can create and manage application users easily.

+Alternatively, you can use the Cognito console to add users to your application:
+* Go to the Cognito console.
+* From the list of user pools, select the user pool with the name <PROJECT_NAME>-<ENV_NAME>.
+* Within the selected user pool, you can add and manage users for your application.

 ### Amplify Automatic Deploy
 To automatically deploy the app, click the button below 👇